No beds, packed morgues: Mumbai hospitals near collapse

 Ravi, 26, had to change his mother's diapers himself as she lay dying from the disease in the huge Lokmanya Tilak Municipal General Hospital, better known as Sion.

-"They would just give us medicines and leave," Ravi (not his real name) told AFP.
-Staff in the 1,300-bed facility were "overworked and tired", he said, with sometimes three patients per bed.
-Now he too has contracted the virus and is in another hospital — but only after four facilities refused to admit him.
-“We don’t have the infrastructure for this disease,” he said.
+Now he too has contracted the virus and is in another hospital -- but only after four facilities refused to admit him.
+"We don't have the infrastructure for this disease," he said.

 A video widely shared on social media and shown on Indian TV showed corpses wrapped in black plastic left on beds in a ward where patients are being treated.